-After first connecting, the track information is transferred to the vehicle.
+Track information, e.g. artist or music style and the playlists of the USB device are imported into the vehicle.
+This process can take some time.
 The time required is dependent on the USB device and on the number of tracks.